YashSharma412/popX_educase_test_app/README.md

 ## Example Data

-Use the following data to log in and sign up:
+Use the following data to log in and sign up, or make your own user entry by first signing up , then try logging in:

 - **Name:** Marry Doe
 - **Mobile Number:** 1234567890